immmersive/codesmash-ai/transformation-patterns.md

 - Constraints: The rules, laws, or limitations that govern which pattern transformations are possible.

-Here, the optimization problem involves finding the transformation TT that will convert the initial pattern P0P0​ into the optimal pattern P∗P∗, while satisfying all constraints CC.
+Here, the optimization problem involves finding the transformation $T$ that will convert the initial pattern $P0$ into the optimal pattern $P∗$, while satisfying all constraints $C$.

 Mathematically, this can be expressed as: